What’s the Top Source of New Hires?

 The War for Talent shows no signs of slowing down.
 Record-low unemployment has created a recruiting environment in which qualified, dedicated workers are hard to find and even harder to recruit.
 For HR and recruiting professionals, this means major headaches when it comes to filling open positions, stemming employee turnover, and supporting engaged and enthusiastic teams.

 New data collected by Chicago talent management company SilkRoad points the way for companies seeking to survive and thrive under these difficult conditions.
-The 2017 edition of their annual Sources of Hire Report reveals which sources are leading to success in talent acquisition.
-Based on “more than 14 million applications, 655,000 interviews and 329,000 hires” (as the Society for Human Resource Management reports), the SilkRoad study is the most up-to-date, comprehensive picture of the recruiting climate in 2017.
+The Sources of Hire Report reveals which sources are leading to success in talent acquisition.
+Based on “more than 14 million applications, 655,000 interviews and 329,000 hires” (as the Society for Human Resource Management reports), the SilkRoad study is the most up-to-date, comprehensive picture of the recruiting climate.

 We recently sat down with JobShakers CEO Kevin Fryer to discuss these findings and what they mean for today’s recruiters.